-There was no known human-caused mortality during 2021.
-Six known or probable human caused mortalities of grizzly bears have occurred in or within 10 miles of the CYE in the U.S. during 2016-2021 (Table 1), including 3 females (BMUs 5, 11, 14) and 3 males (BMUs 2, 13, and 17).
-These mortalities included three adult females (two under investigation and a selfdefense), one adult male (management), and two subadult males (mistaken identity, and human caused under investigation).
-We estimated minimum population size by dividing observed females with cubs during 2019-2021 (9) minus any human-caused adult female mortality (2) by 0.6 (sightability correction factor as specified in the recovery plan) then divide the resulting dividend by 0.284 (adult female proportion of population, as specified in the recovery plan) (Tables 3, 4) (USFWS 1993).
-This resulted in a minimum population of 41 individuals.
+There were three known human-caused mortalities during 2022.
+Nine known or probable human caused mortalities of grizzly bears have occurred in or within 10 miles of the CYE in the U.S. during 2017-2022 (Table 1), including 5 females (BMUs 5, 7, 11) and 4 males (BMUs 2, 13, and 17).
+These mortalities included four adult females (two under investigation, a selfdefense, and a vehicle collision), one subadult female (management), two adult males (management and property defense), and two subadult males (mistaken identity, and human caused under investigation).
+We estimated minimum population size by dividing observed females with cubs during 2020-2022 (10) minus any human-caused adult female mortality (2) by 0.6 (sightability correction factor as specified in the recovery plan) then divide the resulting dividend by 0.284 (adult female proportion of population, as specified in the recovery plan) (Tables 3, 4) (USFWS 1993).
+This resulted in a minimum population of 47 individuals.
 The recovery plan stated, "any attempt to use this parameter to indicate trends or precise population size would be an invalid use of these data".
-Applying the 4% mortality limit to the minimum calculated population resulted in a total mortality limit of 1.6 bears per year.
-The female limit is 0.5 females per year (30% of 1.6).
-Average annual human-caused mortality for 2016-2021 was 1.0 bears/year and 0.5 females/year.
-The mortality levels for total bears and females were at or less than the calculated limit during 2016-2021.
+Applying the 4% mortality limit to the minimum calculated population resulted in a total mortality limit of 1.9 bears per year.
+The female limit is 0.6 females per year (30% of 1.9).
+Average annual human-caused mortality for 2017-2022 was 1.5 bears/year and 0.8 females/year.
+The mortality levels for total bears were at or less than the calculated limit but females exceeded the calculated limit during 2017-2022.
 The recovery plan established a goal of zero human-caused mortality for this recovery zone due to the initial low number of bears, however it also stated, "In reality, this goal may not be realized because human bear conflicts are likely to occur at some level within the ecosystem."
 Therefore, even if the goal of zero mortality is not met, it is important to evaluate the targets to determine if we are making progress towards recovery.
-During the 2016-2021 reporting period, total and female mortality met the target.
+During the 2017-2022 reporting period, total mortality met the target, but females did not.
 All tables and calculations were updated as new information becomes available.